-*NEW FISCAL YEAR 2022 TRAVEL GUIDELINES: Students must follow travel guidance from the Office of Business and Finance.
+TRAVEL GUIDELINES: Students must follow travel guidance from the Office of Business and Finance.
 Fiscal year runs July 1 through June 30.
 Please work with your department if you’re planning domestic or international travel.
-Guidelines are updated as circumstances evolve.

-Applicants should request funds at least eight weeks before the travel or other expense will take place.
+We recommend applicants request funds at least eight weeks before the travel or other expense will take place to allow for approvals.
 All funding is contingent on availability.
 Retroactive applications under this program will not be considered.

 ATTENTION!
 IF YOU ARE EXPERIENCING ISSUES WITH DOCUSIGN, PLEASE USE THE OCIO CHAT SUPPORT FOR 24 HOUR ASSISTANCE!